getartistry/artistry/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 2.9.1 (2018-05-11) =
+* Added the possibility to map a channel price to your front-end price (price inserted excl.
+VAT, shown including VAT)
+* Fixed a minor shipping price big

+= 2.9.0 (2018-05-11) =
+* Fixed a missing tab in a drop-down when fileformat TSV was chosen
+* Fixed a bug with attribute mappings not being saved correctly
+* Renamed a ManoMano template field

+= 2.8.5 (2018-05-08) =
+* Major update to the category mapping feature.
+The mapping is no longer restricted to ~ 300 categories, you can map as many categories as needed from now on.
+We managed to bypass some PHP restrictions in this update.

+= 2.8.4 (2018-05-07) =
+* We hear you, not being able to remove the license notification is a pain in the *** ;-) Our apologies for this bug, just like all our other notifications you can now disable the notification and it won't ever show again.

+= 2.8.3 (2018-05-07) =
+* Doubled the speed for creation of product feeds for shops that contain over 50.000 products

+= 2.8.2 (2018-05-04) =
+* Added the ManoMano.co.uk marketplace template

+= 2.8.1 (2018-05-04) =
+* Fixed an issue with the condition attribute.
+The default value of condition is, as of now, 'New' so this value will never be empty
+* Fixed a minor issue with regards to the identifier_exists field for Google Shopping.
+The plugin calculates itself if the value needs to be no or yes completly ignoring static values entered by users.
+This has now been solved
+* Did some restyling of the admin screens

+= 2.8.0 (2018-05-03) =
+* Fixed a bug with the product exclude option for variation products

+= 2.7.9 (2018-05-03) =
+* Fixed bug for WooCommerce Dynamic Pricing & Discounts from RightPress

+= 2.7.8 (2018-05-02) =
+* Update for Elite users: set a parent brand for all your variants so you do not have to fill in the brand for all variant products.
+The optimized title now overwrites the normal product title and when the optimized title is left blank the plugin falls back to using the normal product title.
+Like this you do not have to fill in an optimized title for every product.

+= 2.7.7 (2018-05-02) =
+* Fixed the double concatenation of (default) attribute values to variant product names

+= 2.7.6 (2018-05-01) =
+* Added support for WooCommerce Dynamic Pricing & Discounts from RightPress

+= 2.7.5 (2018-05-01) =
+* Fixed a minor custom attributes bug

+= 2.7.4 (2018-05-01) =
+* Added support for WooCommerce Dynamic Pricing & Discounts from RightPress

+= 2.7.3 (2018-05-01) =
+* Solved a bug that concatenated attributes value to the product name multiple times (thanks for reporting @jjuul)

+= 2.7.2 (2018-04-30) =
+* Added the unit pricing measure and unit pricing base measure fields for Google Shopping feeds

+= 2.7.1 (2018-04-30) =
+* Removed duplicate triggering of cron_hook

+= 2.7.0 (2018-04-30) =
+* Fixed a bug with regards to the unit_pricing_base_measure field for Google Shopping

+= 2.6.9 (2018-04-29) =
+* Fixed a JSON structured data bug

+= 2.6.8 (2018-04-29) =
+* Added UTF8 encoding to the Google Shopping XML product feeds (thanks @exentric and tkellmen!)

 = 2.6.7 (2018-04-27) =
 * Removed some notifications